Portrait of a County

 The remaining five chapters are all photo essays covering different parts of the region.

 Chapter 2: The Mendips.
 A photo essay about the rugged hills that run across the northern part of the county, including Cheddar Gorge, the Blagdon and Chew Valley Lakes, and the historic city of Wells.

 Chapter 3: The Levels.
 A photo essay that covers the extensive low-lying and often marshy flat lands that are the heart of the county, and including some of its low-lying coastline.

 Chapter 5: The South and Southwest.
-The southernmost parts of Somerset, covering an area stretching from the Quantock Hills and reaching across to the Dorset and Devon borders around such places as Yeovil and Wellington, and taking in the Somerset section of the Blackdown Hills.
+Th is photo essay covers southernmost parts of Somerset, covering an area stretching from the Quantock Hills and reaching across to the Dorset and Devon borders.
+As such, it takes in such places as Yeovil, Wellington, Taunton and Chard, as well as the Somerset section of the Blackdown Hills.

 Chapter 6: Bristol and Bath.
 The urban heart of this otherwise largely rural region, this is a photo essay that covers the best of these two very historic, but nevertheless quite different cities.

 Resources: A list of websites and contacts for a range of Somerset resources.

 See a page-flip sampler of the book, including nearly half of the book’s pages, but clicking on the icon below.

 As with Nigel’s earlier books, Wild Southwest, Beautiful Devon and Beautiful Cornwall, Beautiful Somerset is produced by his own publishing company, Aquaterra Publishing, making this the company’s fourth book.